 Sheniz Janmohamed (MFA) is a firm believer in fostering community through collaboration, compassion and creativity.
 In her own practice, she strives to embody words through performance, land art and writing in the ghazal form.
 A poet, artist educator and land artist, Sheniz has performed her work in venues across the world, including the Jaipur Literature Festival, Alliance Française de Nairobi and the Aga Khan Museum.
 Her land art has been featured at the Aga Khan Park, the Indian Summer Festival and the Art Gallery of Mississauga.

 Sheniz visits dozens of schools and organisations each year to teach, perform, and inspire creativity in her students.
-In 2015, Sheniz was awarded the Lois Birkenshaw-Fleming Creative Teaching Scholarship, and now holds a Artist Educator Mentor certificate from the Royal Conservatory of Music (Toronto).
+In 2015, She was awarded the Lois Birkenshaw-Fleming Creative Teaching Scholarship, and holds a Artist Educator Mentor certificate from the Royal Conservatory of Music (Toronto).

 Sheniz is currently working on her third collection of ghazals.